-The term Software as a Medical Device is defined by the International Medical Device Regulators Forum (IMDRF) as, "software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device."
-Software clearly needs hardware to run on, but in this case that hardware is general purpose platforms, such as a PC, mobile device or server.
-The software can process the output (ex: radiology images) from a medical device as long as it is not part of the device (i.e. necessary to achieve the device's intended purpose).
+The term "Software as a Medical Device" is defined by the International Medical Device Regulators Forum (IMDRF) as "software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device."
+Software clearly needs hardware to run on; in this case it needs a general purpose platform, such as a PC, mobile device, or server.
+The software can process the output (ex. radiology images) from a medical device, as long as it is not part of the device (i.e. necessary to achieve the device's intended purpose).
 SaMD cannot drive a medical device - that software is considered part of the device.
 But it can interface with the device.

-From this information the risk is categorized into four levels, with category IV being highest impact, and I being lowest.
+From this information, the risk is categorized into four levels, with category IV being highest impact, and I being lowest.
 The chart below describes how how these categories are established: